Project In Humanity

 This article is an example that exposes the method by which globalist organizations (and others) present overwhelming amounts of pseudo-scientific information in a format that causes the reader’s minds to jump to conclusions before they have taken the time to fully comprehend the information.

 All of the harms listed in this article are real.
-This is what microscopic air pollution from global aviation and rocketry is actually doing to each and every one of us, everyday, everywhere.
+This is what invisible, microscopic air pollution from global aviation and rocketry is actually doing to each and every one of us, everyday, everywhere.

 I realize that you may still be confused.
 If you would like to learn more about this issue and you are unable to wait for my upcoming article with all the details, then feel free to contact me directly at 310-619-3055 via phone, text, Signal, Telegram or WhatsApp.